thedarredondo/data-science-fundamentals/README.md

 See the folder 'CourseRubrics&Details' for a more thorough break down of the units and my personal grading scheme.

+### Other Folders

+There's also a data folder, and a "FastTrack" folder.

+Data is self explanatory: it has data used in the course, and it has links to other data repositories that might be of use.

+"FastTrack" is my latest experiment in trying to get students and professionals to make the transition from frequentist statistics to bayesian statistics.
+If you want to learn how to make resonalbe causal statements about the world using evidence, then this is the fastest way to do that.
+It essentially drops you right into an abbreviated version of Unit6.

 ## What's this whole Bayesian Thing?

 Instead of explaining what bayesian statistics is, I'll just say why its good: